 Psychologists are not medical doctors and do not prescribe medications.

 People pursue counseling to focus on social, psychological, or personal difficulties.
+A psychiatrist can also help addiction patients on their path to recovery.
 A counselor typically charges between $50 and $80 per session.

 Cost of psychotherapy